1972 visit by Richard Nixon to China: Other activities

 Nixon held many meetings with Chinese Premier Zhou Enlai during the trip, and made visits to the Great Wall, Hangzhou, and Shanghai.
 Nixon's porcelain swans statue, a gift to Mao, was presented along the way in the gift-giving ceremony.
+At the Great Wall, Nixon stated, "This is a Great Wall and it had to be built by a great people."

+Meanwhile, First Lady Pat Nixon toured local institutions independently, including the Peking Children's Hospital, an acupuncture clinic, a people's commune, and the kitchens of the Peking Hotel.
+Pat also visited the Peking Zoo (Beijing Zoo) and after expressing her delight over the giant pandas, Premier Zhou gifted two pandas (Ling-Ling and Hsing-Hsing) to the United States not long after.

+The couple also attended official banquets in the Great Hall of the People and watched a theatrical ballet performance of The Red Detachment of Women with Mao's wife Jiang Qing, Kissinger, Zhou and other members of the Chinese and American delegation.

 Nixon concluded his visit on the morning of February 28, when he left China on a flight to Anchorage, Alaska.